-Healthcare CRM, which can also be referred to as Patient Relationship Management (PRM) helps set the focus of healthcare organizations on meeting patients’ needs.
+A Healthcare CRM which can also be referred to as Patient Relationship Management (PRM) helps reorient healthcare focus towards meeting patients’ needs.
 Like other business organizations, healthcare firms too can utilize CRM technology to focus on relationship management, while offering more tangible benefits.

 The best example of this is with regard to time, where a seamless integration and updating of patient’s electronic health records can help avoid long check-ups at the beginning of each visit.
 Healthcare CRM helps in improving the quality of care, lowering the costs and effective utilization of patient information, helping healthcare providers to sustain their business in a competitive environment.

-PRM can help manage the relations between patients, physicians, hospitals, laboratories, pharmacies etc. Some common means of communication which are used are: Reminders for appointments with doctors, missed medication alerts, health tips, educating the patients, event reminders regarding health camps, wellness lectures etc., branding awareness in order to communicate the noteworthy achievements of hospitals to patients and knowledge management in form of blogs and in social media.
-The key areas where CRM can benefit healthcare industry are:
+CRM platform can help manage the relations between patients, physicians, hospitals, laboratories, pharmacies etc. Some common means of communication which are used are: Reminders for appointments with doctors, missed medication alerts, health tips, educating the patients, event reminders regarding health camps, wellness lectures etc., branding awareness in order to communicate the noteworthy achievements of hospitals to patients and knowledge management in form of blogs and in social media.

 Targeted, Accurate and Relevant Messaging

-The key elements of implementation of CRM in hospitals are:
+The key elements of the implementation of CRM in hospitals are:

-- Collection of patient data and other details such as the frequency of patient visits, the consulting doctor, their medical history, discharges etc from across the enterprise and maintaining a master file.
+- Collecting and aggregating patient data and other intricate details such as the frequency of patient visits, the consulting doctor, their medical history, discharges etc.

-- Analyzing the data and identifying potentially profitable patients and finding the best medium to communicate with them.
+- Analyzing the data and identifying the best medium to communicate with prospective patients.

 - Tracking the effectiveness and Return on Investment (ROI) from these campaigns.

-CRM is all about the use of technology to provide value added services to its patients and creating customer delight and improving customer loyalty.
-There is a need of pre planning and executive support to address the human aspects of implementation.
-For successful implementation, special CRM software and cloud-based systems can be very helpful to disseminate the valuable information and needless data.
+Customer relationship management in healthcare is all about the use of technology to provide value-added services to its patients and creating customer delight and improving customer loyalty.
+There is a need for pre-planning and executive support to address the human aspects of implementation.
+For successful implementation, special CRM software and cloud-based CRM systems can be very helpful to disseminate the valuable information and needless data.